Cyanoxygen/cyanrepo/README.md

 ## List of packages

-Hint: for "type" sectioin, the definition is as follows:
+Hint: for "type" section, the definition is as follows:

 - `O` stands for an open source software.
 - `P` stands for an proprietary software, and no support other than specific distributions, and no universal prebuilt packages.
-- `p` stands for an proprietary software, but they do provide an universal package (e.g. prebuiut tarballs).
+- `p` stands for an proprietary software, but they do provide an universal package (e.g. prebuilt tarballs).
 - `V` stands for proprietary variant of an open source software, these are commonly "Official releases".
 - `v` stands for fork of an open source software, they do have some features which are unavailable in the official tree.
 - `a` stands for an prebuilt container format package from an open source software, such as AppImage.